jenkaj-lab/jenkaj-lab/content/posts/mitre/techniques/command_and_control/application_layer_protocol/DNS Tunneling.md

 To configure the firewall you need to have two Network Interface Cards (NICs).
 One will link exclusively with the infected machine, and the other will allow the firewall to freely communicate with the internet and internal network.
 To do this you'll typically need to setup a Host-Only adapter and a Network Address Translation (NAT) adapter.
 Or in my case, a bridged adapter because I'm using a Wi-Fi adapter.
 In any case you'll need to make some configurations on both machines to enable communication between the two machines.
 If you make the first NIC your normal adapter (i.e. one that can reach the internet without any effort) you should only need to configure the Host-Only link.

+To begin, type `ip addr` into your terminal to see your network devices.
+You should see two NICs, one of which will be down like in the example below:
 ```
 3: enp0s8: <BROADCAST,MULTICAST> mtu 1500 qdisc fq_codel state DOWN group default qlen 1000
     link/ether 08:00:27:7d:98:82 brd ff:ff:ff:ff:ff:ff
 ```

+This is the NIC we'll be using for our Host-Only network.
+Bring up this interface.
 ```
 sudo ip link set enp0s up
 ```

+After you've run that command you should see that it's state has changed.
+Run `ip addr` again to verify that.
 ```
 3: enp0s8: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc fq_codel state UP group default qlen 1000
     link/ether 08:00:27:7d:98:82 brd ff:ff:ff:ff:ff:ff